nchanon/PPFv2/README.md

     > python ./bin/data_mc_comparaison.py m_dilep 2017 "Mass dileptonic"

+# Check Systematics

+In PPFv2 there is 2 scripts to check systematics, the first is to get an particular systematics, the other to get them all in one time.
+The results are stored in './results/'year'/systematics'

+It's possible to check each systematics :

+    > python ./bin/systematics_observable.py "observable" "year" "systematic" "title"

+example :

+    > python ./bin/systematics_observable.py m_dilep 2017 syst_elec_id "electron id"

+In case you don't sure what systematics are implemented just type :

+    > python ./bin/systematics_observable.py

+If you want you can run for all systematics in one time with the scripts :

+    > python scripts/control_systematics.py

+You can change the content of this scripts as you wish to run with other observable.

+##

+In the particular case of alternative sample systematics and jec systematics, the scripts is work in progress but you can draw plots with :

+    > python bin/check_systematics.py "observable" "year" "systematics"

+example:

+    > python bin/check_systematics.py m_dilep 2017 jec

+The result are stored in './results/'year'/other directory'.
+For now the accessible systematics are : 'jec', 'hdamp', 'CP5'

 # Combine input file creation

 For combine work, you will need to create combine inputs and datacard separatly.